 The results: As you can see, the alternating LED patterns worked well in displaying the front words then back words, or both together.
 They can also dim slowly between the 2, flash etc.

 Bio:Well, they say like begins at 30.
-And i am hopefully immigrating to Australia where my Father currently runs an olive grove and vineyard in the sunny South East corner of Queensland :) So It Could wel...read more »
+I have recently immigrated to Australia where my Father currently runs an olive grove and vineyard in the sunny South East corner of Queensland.
+And I have followed i...read more »